-- 1. That the particular religious beliefs of the organization are truly and sincerely held. - That the practices and rituals associated with the organization's religious belief or creed are not illegal or contrary to clearly defined public policy.
+- That the particular religious beliefs of the organization are truly and sincerely held. - 2.
+That the practices and rituals associated with the organization's religious belief or creed aren't illegal or contrary to clearly defined public policy.

 Therefore, your group (or organization) may not qualify for treatment as an exempt religious organization for tax purposes if its actions, as contrasted with its beliefs, are contrary to well established and clearly defined public policy.
-If there is a clear showing that the beliefs (or doctrines) are sincerely held by those professing them, the IRS will not question the religious nature of those beliefs.
+If there is a clear showing that the beliefs (or doctrines) are sincerely held by those professing them, the IRS won't question the religious nature of those beliefs.

 Churches.
-Although a church, its integrated auxiliaries, or a convention or association of churches is not required to file Form 1023 to be exempt from federal income tax or to receive tax deductible contributions, the organization may find it advantageous to obtain recognition of exemption.
+Although a church, its integrated auxiliaries, or a convention or association of churches isn't required to file Form 1023 to be exempt from federal income tax or to receive tax deductible contributions, the organization may find it advantageous to obtain recognition of exemption.
 In this event, you should submit information showing that your organization is a church, synagogue, association or convention of churches, religious order, or religious organization that is an integral part of a church, and that it is engaged in carrying out the function of a church.

-In determining whether an admittedly religious organization is also a church, the IRS does not accept any and every assertion that the organization is a church.
+In determining whether an admittedly religious organization is also a church, the IRS doesn't accept every assertion that the organization is a church.
 Because beliefs and practices vary so widely, there is no single definition of the word church for tax purposes.
 The IRS considers the facts and circumstances of each organization applying for church status.

 Convention or association of churches.
-Any organization which is otherwise a convention or association of a church will not fail to qualify as a church merely because the membership of the organization includes individuals as well as churches or because the individuals have voting rights in the organization.
+Any organization that is otherwise a convention or association of churches won't fail to qualify as a church merely because the membership of the organization includes individuals as well as churches or because the individuals have voting rights in the organization.